- Adult Skin Problems Slideshow

 - What is the significance of an actinic keratosis?

-- How is an actinic keratosis diagnosed?
+- What is the treatment for an actinic keratosis?

-- How is an actinic keratosis treated?
+- What is the prognosis of an actinic keratosis?

 Quick GuideSun-Damaged Skin: Pictures of Sun Spots, Wrinkles, Sunburns

-Who is at risk for an actinic keratosis?
+Who is at risk for actinic keratoses?

 Where on the body do actinic keratoses typically occur?

 Common locations for actinic keratoses are the cheeks, bridge of the nose, rim of the ears, scalp, back of the neck, upper chest, and the tops of the hands and forearms.
 Men are more likely to develop AKs on top of the ears, whereas women's hairstyles often protect this area.
-AKs, especially on the scalp and the backs of the hands, may cause thickened skin.